abiola1864/BrainStorm/README.md

 intent was used for this analysis.

 # Method
-I use Google’s BERT to
-access the library for the learning of word embeddings and classification.
+I use Word2Vec and Google’s BERT in two speparate analyses to access the library for the learning of word embeddings and classification.
 These words are pre-trained on a large corpus and can be plugged in a variety of downstream